 26 Hind Feet:

 A little more oval than the forefeet but the otherwise identical.
-Should not present dewclaws.
+Should not present dewclaws.27.
+Tail:

 Very wide at the root, medium set, tapering rapidly to reach the hocks.
 When the dog is alert, the tail is raised high and the curve at the extremity is more accentuated.
 Should not be carried curled over the back nor touch it.